guymers/foobie/modules/docs/src/main/mdoc/docs/17-FAQ.md

 By default streams constructed with the `sql` interpolator are fetched `Query.DefaultChunkSize` rows at a time (currently 512).
 If you wish to change this chunk size you can use `streamWithChunkSize` for queries, and `withGeneratedKeysWithChunkSize` for updates that return results.

 ## My Postgres domains are all type checking as DISTINCT!
-How can I get my Yolo tests to pass?
+How can I get my tests to pass?

 Domains with check constraints will type check as DISTINCT.
 For Doobie later than 0.4.4, in order to get the type checks to pass, you can define a `Meta` of with target type Distinct and `xmap` that instances.
 For example,